mrpejker/cardano-e2e-example/doc/endpoints-spec.md

    }
 }
  ```
-A WalletAddress needs a `PubKeyHash` for the Payment PubKeyHash, and the StakingHash can be `undefined`.
+A WalletAddress needs a `PubKeyHash` for the Payment PubKeyHash, and the StakingHash that    can be `undefined`.
 All the WalletAddress are defined as:
  ```
   {
-    "waPayment": { "getPubKeyHash": string };
+    "waPayment": { "getPubKeyHash": string },
-    "waStaking": { "getPubKeyHash": string } | undefined;
+    "waStaking": { "getPubKeyHash": string }
   }
  ```
 <br>